disposableidentities/healthcrisis/usecases.md

 *Alice is at home and does not present any symptoms.
 Her phone buzzes and she is informed that based on an analysis of her location history she might be already infected, and her health status has been altered to “orange”.
 The analysis took place completely anonymously without any information other than Alice's location history being leaked to the system.
 Alice is advised to stay home for a predefined time period and to seek medical assistance if she develops any symptoms.*

-Authors of these Use-Cases:
-Jari Isohanni, Rob van Kranenburg, Jef Vanbockryck, Christian Nold, Mirko Ross
+**Authors of these Use-Cases:Jari Isohanni, Rob van Kranenburg, Jef Vanbockryck, Christian Nold, Mirko Ross**